 There are many different types of mortgages available.
 If you don’t have the 20% down payment for a conventional mortgage, you can get a high ratio mortgage, combined with mortgage default insurance, that allows for a smaller down payment.
 You should be pre-approved for a mortgage before you start house hunting.

 Your realtor will play a vital role in your home buying experience.
 The best realtor will be a combination of a personal advisor, consultant and negotiator.
 He/she will show you homes that match your criteria, guide you through the home buying process, negotiate the best possible price for your home and deliver your closing documents.

 It’s important to hire a lawyer who specializes in real estate.
 You could find yourself in a bidding war for the home you want, and it doesn’t hurt to have a lawyer look over any offer to purchase before you submit it.
 A real estate lawyer will also conduct a title search and check for outstanding taxes and liens on the property.

 Create a wish list

 House hunting can be a lengthy process.
 To save yourself time, know exactly what you want in a home beforehand.
 Think about your immediate needs, future plans and lifestyle.
-When you look at homes, you may be tempted to concentrate on the home, but don’t forget to look at the whole property: the lot, the neighborhood, the surroundings.
+When you look at homes, you may be tempted to concentrate on the house itself, but don’t forget to look at the whole property: the lot, the neighborhood, the surroundings.
 How close is the home to facilities and services important to you?

 Bring your check sheet

 When you’re ready to begin shopping for a home – often called “house hunting” – bring along this House Hunting Check sheet.
 You may end up seeing multiple homes in one day.
 This check sheet will help you compare and keep track of the homes you visit.
-And help you remember the features you did or didn’t like.
+It will help you remember the features you did or didn’t like.

 STEP 6 – Make the Offer